 Eisai has established a Product Security Executive Board (PSEB) made up of top company executives to provide strategic leadership and set policies on product security issues.
 The company’s Head of Global Product Security based in the United States leads these efforts.
 This is an interdisciplinary effort involving representatives from Legal, Quality, Production, Government Affairs, Medical Services, Logistics, and other departments.

 Eisai's strategy is to work closely with law enforcement and regulatory agencies around the world and participate with other pharmaceutical companies in a variety of trade associations and international organizations to share information, exchange and learn about best practices, in order to ensure the safety and security of Eisai products.
 Some examples include:

 - Eisai is an active member in the Pharmaceutical Security Institute (PSI) an association of security directors representing pharmaceutical companies from around the world.
 PSI is dedicated to protecting the public health, sharing information on counterfeit pharmaceuticals, and initiating enforcement actions through appropriate authorities.

 - Eisai regularly participates as an industry representative in meetings of the Permanent Forum on International Pharmaceutical Crime (PFIPC).
 This is an organization of law enforcement and regulatory agencies representing countries from around the world.
 Among other projects undertaken by PFIPC is the development of training modules to help developing countries gain expertise in counterfeit drug investigations.

 Eisai is an active member of the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA).
-Eisai supports IFPMA's anti-counterfeiting and product security efforts, including its Ten Principles on Counterfeit Medicines.
-Eisai also supports IFPMA's “Fight the Fakes”campaign, an effort to raise awareness about the dangers of fake medicines and their impact on society.
+Eisai supports IFPMA's anti-counterfeiting and product security efforts and their “Fight the Fakes” campaign, an effort to raise awareness about the dangers of fake medicines and their impact on society.